KrzysiekJ/abci_server/README.md

 No hard line length limit is imposed.

-If you want to regenerate Protocol Buffers code after fetching new version of `include/abci.proto`, comment out eventual Go-related imports in that file, inline other imports and execute `make gpb`.
+If you want to update `include/abci.proto` to a new version fetched from ABCI repository (where it is named `types.proto`), comment out eventual Go-related imports in that file and inline other imports.

 ## License